minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 [WireGuard](https://www.wireguard.com) is a VPN you can set up to access your MiniBolt from the outside.
 It makes it easier to run services on your node without exposing its ports to the public Internet.
-It has support on all major computer OSes, and apps for Android and iOS.
+It has support on all major computer OS; and apps for Android and iOS.
 The only requirement is to forward a UDP port from your home router to the MiniBolt node.

 ![https://www.wireguard.com](../../../images/wireguard.png)